JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_03/functions.md

 8
 ```

-However, in Julia, we can use the shorter version, that can be used if the variable name is the same as the name of the keyword argument we want to set.
-In such a case, the following is equivalent to the previous example
+Julia allows a shorter version which can be used if the variable name and the name of the keyword argument are the same.
+In such a case, we may use the following simplification.

 ```jldoctest key_args
 julia> linear(2; a, b)